blaketilghman/MeshDuck/README.md

 Known Issues:
 <ul>
   <li> Larger files will not send over the mesh.
 Working scripts so far have been less than 2000 bytes.
+1999 bytes is fine, but 2000 will not send over mesh.
+This could be a limitation of the PainlessMesh library.
 </ul>
 <br><hr>